 If the photo had not been taken then the legend would never have existed

 Géminiani raises an interesting question.
 Without the photo this could have been just another one of Poulidor’s defeats, this time because he was too busy collecting a criterium fee to visit the climb?
 But the duel, the photo and the TV commentary helped make this moment more special and today the Puy de Dôme’s notoriety lives on largely thanks to this moment rather than any of the other 12 times the Tour visited.
 Thanks to the railway the Tour might never come back, logistically a mountain time trial is possible but only by banning spectators so this seems an improbable prospect.
 As such the Puy de Dôme now remains fossilised in cycling’s past, its myth larger than reality and an inaccessible dream.
 Unless you get up early.

 Travel and Access

-Clermont Ferrand sits in the middle of France but its central location doesn’t mean it is well connected.
+Clermont-Ferrand sits in the middle of France only its central location doesn’t mean it is well-connected.
 There’s no international airport.
-Instead there’s a slow train from Paris and rail connections from other directions are even slower.
+Instead there’s a slow train from Paris and rail connections in other directions are even worse.
 Road access to Paris and Lyon is better.
 But this difficulty means it’s a rewarding place to visit for cycling with many scenic roads in the national park.
-It’s one of France’s least densely populated areas and, like the Pyrenees, feels like going back 40 years.
-Old farmers in blue overalls work smallholdings, ancient vans criss-cross the roads and le wifi has yet to enter the vocabulary yet alone a local café.
+It’s one of France’s least densely populated areas and, like the Pyrenees, to visit sometimes feels like going back 40 years.
+Old farmers in blue overalls work smallholdings, ancient vans criss-cross the roads and le wifi has yet to enter the vocabulary, let alone a local café.